koraytugay/koraytugay.github.io/content/various/maven.md

 * TOC
 {:toc}

-## Overview
+## POM
-Maven is a __goal__ execution software.
-The goals are executed against a `pom.xml` file, which is mandatory for any project to be processed by maven.
-Every goal is found in a __plugin__.
-A plugin can contain one to many goals.
-A goal can do many things, be it resolve / download 3rd party libraries declared in the pom, compile source code, run tests or package files.
+In maven what matters is not just the projects pom file but the effective pom file which is constructed by the project pom file, and the parent pom file hierarchy up to the super pom.

-A minimal pom file would be as follows:
+A minimal valid pom file would be as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>